 - 3.12 To permit public access on foot to all parts of the park.
 Access may also be subject to temporary or localised restrictions when plantation forestry operations are taking place or for other management purposes. - 3.14 To offer varied opportunities for park users by providing multiple use tracks and facilities where possible, appropriate and compatible with the area's management. - 3.15 To make linkages and connections with other open space recreational opportunities, such as walkways managed by territorial authorities.
 To also explore opportunities to create linkages between Queen Elizabeth Park through to Belmont Regional Park as time and funding allows. - 3.16 To maintain recreational structures, facilities and tracks to standards specified in the asset management plan.

 Horses

-- 3.17 Casual horse riding is an allowed activity in areas 2 and 3 on marked trails. - 3.18 Horse riding events are a restricted activity.
+- 3.17 To allow casual horse riding in areas 2 and 3 on marked trails. - 3.18 To provide for horse riding events as a restricted activity.